diffix/reference/docs/multi-level-aggregation.md

    1. One of the values passes low count filtering.
       If such a value is found, then the more extreme values (if any) are all replaced by this value and the algorithm is considered completed
-   2. The cardinality of the combined AID set meets or exceeds `No`
+   2. The cardinality of the combined AID set meets or exceeds `Ne`
 5. Take top values according to the same rules as taking extreme values:
    1. Stop as soon as a value is found which independently passes low count filtering
    2. Stop as soon as the cardinality of the combined AID set meets or exceeds `Nt`
-6. Replace each `No` value with an average of the `Nt` values weighted by their AID contributions.
+6. Replace each `Ne` value with an average of the `Nt` values weighted by their AID contributions.

 Below follows some concrete examples.
 In all examples I have made the simplified assumption, unless otherwise stated, that the minimum allowed aids threshold 2 for all AID types.